Cryptolens/docs/getting-started/unity.md

 ---
 title: Unity 3D
 author: Artem Los
-description: Introduction to Unity 3D software licensing
+description: Introduction to Unity 3D and Mono software licensing
 labelID: getting_started
 ---

-# Unity 3D
+# Unity 3D / Mono

 ## Idea
 In this post we have summarized the necessary steps to add software licensing into a Unity game.
 Unity uses Mono runtime, which means that a special version of our .NET client library can be used.